ros2/ros2_documentation/source/How-To-Guides/Using-ros2-param.rst

    :local:

 Parameters in ROS 2 can be get, set, listed, and described through a set of services as described in :doc:`the concept document <../Concepts/About-ROS-2-Parameters>`.
-The ``ros2 param`` command-line tool is a wrapper around these service calls that makes it easy to manipulate parameters from the command-line.
+The ``ros2 param`` command-line tool is a wrapper around these services calls that makes it easy to manipulate parameters from the command-line.

 ``ros2 param list``
 -------------------